mit-han-lab/neurips-micronet/README.md

 * A write-up which describes our methodology and calculations in details
 * Three model paths of our submissions (in WikiText-103)

-*Our codebase runs on: Python 3.6.8 and Pytorch 1.1.0*
+*We run our codebase on Python 3.6.8 and Pytorch 1.1.0*

 ## Method
 We use an efficient primitive modified based on Transformer-XL.
 Specifically, we make use of shorter attention length, trainable cache, Hebian updates, and a tied adaptive embedding and softmax layer.